MicrosoftDocs/OData-docs/Odata-docs/connectedservice/t4-templates.md

 OData Connected Service can generate [T4 templates](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2019) instead of the final code.
 The T4 templates can be used to generate the final C# or VB code.
 This comes in handy if you want to run the code generation process in a command-line environment, a continuous integration server or any other environment where the OData Connected Service extension is not installed.

-**Note**: [The TextTransform utility](https://docs.microsoft.com/en-us/visualstudio/modeling/generating-files-with-the-texttransform-utility?view=vs-2019) can be use to generate code on a command-line environment.
+**Note**: [The TextTransform utility](https://docs.microsoft.com/en-us/visualstudio/modeling/generating-files-with-the-texttransform-utility?view=vs-2019) can be used to generate code on a command-line environment.

-To generate T4 templates, go to the **Settings** page of the wizard, then toggle **Advance Settings** then select **Add cote templates (Whether to include T4 files into this project)**.
+To generate T4 templates, go to the **Settings** page of the wizard, then toggle **Advance Settings** then select **Add code templates (Whether to include T4 files into this project)**.

 ![Add T4 templates](../assets/2020-07-17-OCS-t4-templates-setting.png)